sketchplugins/plugin-directory/README.md

 - [Artboards to PDF](https://github.com/andrewfiorillo/sketch-artboards-to-pdf), by Andrew Fiorillo: Sketch plugin to export artboards to PDF slideshow, from either the current page or from all pages
 - [ArtboardZoom](https://github.com/arkkimaagi/artboardzoom), by Mikko Tapionlinna: "Zoom" to currently selected Artboard.
 - [Artwork Fetcher](https://github.com/mmth/sketch-artwork-fetcher), by Semibold Mammoth: Sketch.app plugin for fetching artworks from Last.fm web-service and filling selected shapes with them.
 Allows to fetch artworks by their album and/or artist names.
-- [Aspect Ratio](https://github.com/designedbydc/aspect-ratio), by Dhanish Chhajer: Scales objects in standard aspect ratios (4:3, 16:9, 3:2, etc.)
-- [Asset Export (for iOS, Android & Web)](https://github.com/designedbydc/asset-export-for-ios-and-android), by Dhanish Chhajer: A plugin for Sketch to export layers for iOS, Android & Web.
-Supports transparency, 1x base size, and has been tested against Sketch 3.2, 3.3, 3.4, 3.5
 - [Atomic Sketch Plugin](https://atomic.io/sketch), by Atomic.io: Exports Sketch Files to Atomic
 - [Automate Sketch](https://github.com/ashung/automate-sketch), by Ashung Hung: Some scripts for Bohemian Coding’s Sketch.
 - [BaseAlign](https://github.com/abynim/basealign), by Aby Nimbalkar: A Sketch Plugin to align Text Layers by their baselines